-Lately I’ve had a few friends asking me about how to start out in video and even had my work coveted by full on Stans.
-Imitation is the sincerest form of flattery, or so the proverb goes.
-I am by no means the egotistical type but when I do see that others have followed in my footsteps then yeah, I might crack a wye smile.
-So I thought, what the hell, now might be a good time to follow Schwarzenegger’s rules for success and give something back.
-So I’m going to be publishing a series of posts giving my absolute, from the ground up, beginner’s guide to video production and the fundamentals of filming and post.
+Lately, I’ve had a few friends asking me about how to start out in videography and even had my work coveted by some full-on Stans.
+So here is my six-part beginner’s guide to videography and the fundamentals of filming and post-production.
 This includes a lot of stuff I have learned through experience and if I can help others avoid some of the pitfalls then I’d call that an achievement.
 So here is lesson one: basic strategy for video production.

 When you get into video or any creative endeavour it is vital to understand why you’re doing it in the first place.
 There are two main reasons why you’d get into video production, those being either for personal/financial benefit or for art/non-profit reasons.
 Failing to grasp the difference is where I see people make the first fatal error.

 You can absolutely approach video for the reason of personal/financial benefit.
-The video market is as lively and competitive as it has ever been.
-We are bombarded with video from all angles on a minute by minute basis and there is plenty of money to be made.
+The video market is as lively and competitive as it has ever been though lately it has been chewed up a bit by a race to the bottom of low-grade, social media junk.
+But we are bombarded with video from all angles on a minute-by-minute basis and there is plenty of money to be made.
 If you desire new followers/subscribers, sales or some form of commercial advantage then you’ll need some form of marketing plan figured out.
 Invest in the promotion but remember to keep it in line with your costs and profit margins.
-At some point in the process a transaction needs to take place in order to make your time and efforts worthwhile or you will just be wasting your time.
+At some point in the process, a sale/transaction needs to take place in order to make your time and efforts worthwhile or you will just be wasting your time.

 Art on the other hand is purely about making things for the sake of it.
 Any kind of gain besides creative exploration cannot come into art.
-If you are making art or not for profit work, do so with no compromise and no intention other than to please yourself.
+If you are making art or not-for-profit work, do so with no compromise and no intention other than to please yourself.
 You shouldn’t care about followers, views or any other metric besides your own opinion.
 Put no price tag or limitation of access on the work.
 Just let it out into the world.
-On that note I’d like to give a plug to Will Squire a.k.a ScreenDrax, a visual artist I collaborated with to provide some sound design, who continues to turn out some very interesting video art with zero interest in money of fame.
+On that note, I’d like to give a plug to Will Squire a.k.a ScreenDrax, a visual artist I collaborated with to provide some sound design, who continues to turn out some very interesting video art with zero interest in money or fame.
 Good guy.

 A mistake that can be made here is to be vague and non-specific and I have on occasions gone onto shoots where someone has simply presented items of inspiration and invited me to film “stuff” only for to come away with video that lacks a point, form or direction.
 So keep on noting down your concepts and keep them as solid and specific as you can.